Taree railway station

-Taree railway station is located on the North Coast line in New South Wales, Australia.
+Taree railway station is a station on the North Coast railway line, New South Wales, Australia.
 It serves the town of Taree, opening on 5 February 1913 when the line was extended from Dungog.
-It was the terminus of the line until it was extended to Wauchope on 12 April 1915.
-It had extensive locomotive servicing facilities, including an eight road roundhouse.
+It was a terminus until the line was extended to Wauchope on 12 April 1915.
+It had extensive locomotive servicing facilities, including an eight-road roundhouse.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

-Platforms & services
+Platforms and services

 Taree has one platform with a yard opposite.
-Daily northbound XPT services operate to Grafton, Casino and Brisbane, with three southbound services operating to Sydney.
+Daily northbound XPT services operate to Casino and Brisbane, with two southbound services operating to Sydney.
 It is also served by daily coach services to Broadmeadow.
 These coach services are operated by Busways as routes 150 and 151.

 Description

 The main station building is a brick, type 11 initial side building design completed in 1913, with a refreshment room added in 1929.
 A weighbridge and goods shed also form part of the station complex.